TheWolverine - ITB Extra: New FutureCast Pick In For Michigan

 Related{{ link.display_text }} |

-The Wolverine's EJ Holland has the latest on a new FutureCast pick in favor of Michigan.
-Gert the details exclusively on The Fort.
+The Wolverine's EJ Holland has the latest on a new FutureCast pick in favor of Michigan for a four-star prospect.

 Click Here to read this update.